 NSW Treasury continues to develop financial risk management strategies that optimise and protect the State's balance sheet.
-For example, this year Treasury and TCorp have worked closely to introduce the Total Portfolio Approach to constructing and managing investment portfolios.
+For example, last year Treasury and TCorp have worked closely to implement the Total Portfolio Approach to investment portfolios.
 This approach is designed to produce greater returns per unit of risk through a more systematic method of diversifying portfolio risk.